G-Core/product-documentation/documentation/storage/manage-object-storage/configure-aws-sli-s3cmd-and-aws-javascript-sdk/configure-access-control-on-s3-storage-with-aws-cli-and-s3cmd.md

 The maximum request size in the policy is 20 KB.

 **Note**: The storage owner is responsible for configuring policies.
-Use the <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html" target="_blank">AWS CLI documentation actions, conditions, and resource types</a> to manage policies for objects in Gcore S3 storage.
+Use the <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html" target="_blank">AWS CLI documentation actions, conditions, and resource types</a> to manage policies for objects in Gcore Object Storage.

 ## Configure access via ACLs and policies

-We've provided examples of ACLs and policies for some common tasks in managing S3 storage.
+We've provided examples of ACLs and policies for some common tasks in managing Object Storage.

 In all the commands and JSON files, you need to replace the following with your values: